timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ```
 SAVE "my_program"
 ```
 This saves the current program in memory.
-The behavior depends on your current TS Pico configuration:
+The behavior depends on your current TS-Pico configuration:
 - **If no TAP file is mounted:** Creates a new TAP file with this name
 - **If a TAP file is mounted and append mode is off:** Creates a new TAP file
 - **If a TAP file is mounted and append mode is on:** Adds to the current TAP file